Conservation and Biodiversity

 Protecting, Managing and Renewing the Forest

-All of the initiatives and actions we undertake build from our core commitment to protect, manage and renew the forest through responsible management.
-This recognizes that it is possible to carefully harvest trees while maintaining biodiversity and protecting the forest values we all respect.
+All of the initiatives and actions we undertake build upon our core commitment to protect, manage and renew the forest through responsible management.
+Resolute recognizes that it is possible to harvest trees carefully while maintaining biodiversity and upholding the forest values we all respect.

-- Resolute actively protects biodiversity and species at risk by identifying and maintaining a proportion of over-mature stands in the forests we manage.
+- Actively protecting biodiversity and species at risk by identifying and maintaining a proportion of over-mature stands in the forests we manage

-- The Company participates in woodland caribou research and recovery plans and ensures forest health, including regeneration after harvest.
+- Participating in woodland caribou research and recovery plans, and fostering forest health, including regeneration after harvest

-- We protect watersheds, water resources, and the fish and wildlife that depend on them.
+- Protecting watersheds, water resources, and the fish and wildlife that depend on them

-- We also partner in government and private sector research to improve forest management.
+- Partnering in government and private sector research to improve forest management